The Perfect Pitch: Master Hitting a Basic Pitch Shot

 Trajectory Control

-When it comes to pitch shots, trajectory and spin are key components to getting the ball to land where you want it.
+Trajectory and spin are key components to getting the ball to land where you want it.
 Here are some tips to help you control the trajectory and spin of your pitch shots:

 Practice and Repetition